gloriabenoit/DNAnexus-GWAS/docs/results.md

 ## Generate plots

-Once our GWAS is complete, we can analyze the summary results.
+Once our GWAS is complete, we can analyze the summary statistics obtained.
 Specifically, we want to create a [Manhattan plot](https://www.sciencedirect.com/topics/biochemistry-genetics-and-molecular-biology/manhattan-plot) and a [QQ plot](https://jnmaloof.github.io/BIS180L_web/slides/11_QQPlots.html#1).

 The following code will do just that, although you can use any other software to obtain such plots.